 Controlled substances are drugs that have potential for abuse and dependence.
 These drugs are regulated by the federal Controlled Substance Act (CSA), which divides controlled substances into five categories called schedules.

-DEA Title 21 puts much of the responsibility on the provider to ensure safety of EPCS.
-The provider must register with the DEA and obtain a DEA number for prescribing controlled substances.
-They must retain sole possession of any two factor authentication tokens and must not share the password with any other person.
-The practitioner has the same responsibilities when issuing prescription for controlled substances via electronic means as when issuing a paper or oral prescription.
+Under DEA Title 21, the provider is responsible for ensuring the safety of EPCS.
+In order to electronically prescribe controlled substances, the provider must register with the DEA and obtain a DEA number.
+Then they must retain sole possession of any two factor authentication tokens and must not share their password with any other person or prescribing entity.
+The same responsibilities stand for the practitioner when issuing either a controlled substances prescription via electronic means or a paper or oral prescription.